pianomister/sg-filehoster/README.md

 Finally, upload all files to your webspace, and start using it!
 You may omit the package and build config files when uploading the library.

 ### TODO
-- add more info in admin panel (protection methods, creation date)
-- delete files and uploads from admin panel
-- admin logout link
 - statistics for downloads / files?
 - migrate gulp to webpack
 - add icons in UI